petesousa/petesousa/README.md

 ### Pete Sousa

 Hello there!
-My name is Pete and I am a fullstack web developer from Brazil :brazil:
+My name is Pete and I am a fullstack developer from Brazil :brazil:

 ##### About my career